 June 17, 2019 – August 2, 2019 (seven weeks)

-Camp STAR is a fun summer day camp experience for children with ADHD that integrates treatment and skill-building into everyday activities!
-Swimming, art, sports, field trips, and more – there’s no traditional “therapy time” at Camp STAR.
-Instead, each daily activity is structured to help campers increase positive behaviors, improve social skills, and develop emotion regulation and problem-solving strategies.
+Camp STAR gives children with ADHD a fun summer day camp experience while integrating treatment and skill-building into everyday activities.
+There’s no traditional “therapy time” at Camp STAR.
+Instead, daily activities like swimming, arts, sports, and more are structured to help campers practice positive behaviors, improve social skills, and develop emotion regulation and problem-solving strategies.

 “This camp is a sanctuary for children who have had difficulty in school, traditional camps, difficulty making friends or maintaining friendships.”

 -Susanne Beal, Camp STAR parent